shreysudan/ReactComponentLazyLoader/README.md

 ### wrapperID

-Typically, vertical scroll is implemented with respect to a parent container and not the body of the document, hence in order to lazyload components on vertical scroll, an id would need to be set on the parent element, with respect to which vertical scroll happens.
+Typically, horizontal scroll is implemented with respect to a parent container and not the body of the document, hence in order to lazyload components on horizontal scroll, an id would need to be set on the parent element, with respect to which horizontal scroll happens.
-This id would need to be passed as wrapperID to the ReactComponentLazyLoader, for vertical lazyloading to work.
+This id would need to be passed as a prop named wrapperID to the ReactComponentLazyLoader, for horizontal lazyloading to work.